 A couple of years ago, Desjardins began offering a telematics device that plugged into a vehicle’s diagnostic port, to track driver behaviour (if a client so desired).
 Now, there’s no plug-in device required.
 With the Ajusto app, all you need is your smartphone.
 The app will tell you how far you’ve travelled and whether you’ve been speeding and uses the phone’s gyroscope to determine if you’ve cornered a little too aggressively.
 But Adjusto also keeps track of a driver’s consecutive streak of “undistracted” trips – the ones during which the cell phone wasn’t used while driving.
 Your final score is calculated at the end of an analysis period.
 If you’re eligible for a discount, it will be applied to your auto insurance premium right away.
 It’s only available to Desjardins’ clients.

 Privacy and the future

 With all the data being tracked and shared with providers, some people are a bit concerned about privacy, and how this might negatively impact their car insurance rates.

 For example, what if the app determines you are making too many hard stops (but you live in the city, and this is common in city driving)?
 Others worry these apps may somehow have access to your other private data and be able to use it against them.
 While insurance providers all vow to keep data private, the answer is simple: these programs are all voluntary.
 If you are not comfortable with the idea, you don’t need to sign up!

 Most younger people who have grown up with smartphones have a greater comfort level with location and data tracking.
-And as these apps get more sophisticated, they could have exciting potential in the future, even possibly offering things like determining who was at fault in an accident, or be able (and figure out when) to call for help when needed.
+And as these apps get more sophisticated, they could have exciting potential in the future, possibly offering things like determining who was at fault in an accident or be able to call for help when needed.